-Please Join us Saturday, June 28th from 7-10pm for the solo exhibtion of Tessie Whitmore with Bessie Kunath exhibiting in the Project Room.
+Please Join us Saturday, September 13th from 7-10pm for the solo exhibition of Virginia Broersma in the Main Gallery and new works by Becca Shewmake in the Project Room.

 Virginia Broersma: Dithyrambic